TNegash/snapCloud/privateSnapCloudOnPI.md

 openssl x509 -req -in winna.home.csr -CA winCA.pem -CAkey winCA.key \
 -CAcreateserial -out winna.home.crt -days 825 -sha256 -extfile winna.home.ext
 ```
-Certainly!
-Let's continue with the additional steps to configure SSL for your Snap Cloud server.
-Below are the instructions you provided:

----

 1. **Copy the Site Key and Certificate to the Cert Location of Snap Cloud**: